gmpatil/cloud-dev-u-cart/README.md

 - Cart Service
 - Order Services

-Front-end, payment processing functionalities are yet to be implemented.
+Front-end, payment processing functionalities and refactoring to single table-design are yet to be implemented.

 ## User Service
 Allows Auth0 authenticated user to self create, update details.
 Admin and User roles defined in Auth0 are used authorize/restrict services.